Somyajain2004/CLI-Unit-Converter/README.md

 Commands to use :
 1. For fahrenheit to celcius conversion : python converter.py [temperature-value-in-fahrenheit] --to-celsius

-2.For celcius to fahrenheit conversion : python converter.py [temperature-value-in-celsius] --to-fahrenheit
+2. For celcius to fahrenheit conversion : python converter.py [temperature-value-in-celsius] --to-fahrenheit

+To receive desired precision during conversion : use --precision [number-of-decimal-places] along with the above commands